 As we’ve already touched on, having a boat, kayak or canoe will open up a new world of possibilities for anglers of all skill levels.
 When you’re fishing without any of these and you’re restricted to being on foot, the amount of water you’re able to fish is severely limited to that which is around the shoreline.
 This is fine if you’re fishing in a narrow river or stream, but for fishing in bigger lakes, it’s much better to have a vessel that will allow you to fish the whole lake.

 If you do have a boat or kayak, you can look for launch points or boat ramps that will allow you to get your boat into the water.
 Most public lakes have several boat ramps and having a fishing kayak makes it possible to launch into nearly anywhere you’re able to carry or drag it.
 However, if you’re not able to have access to a boat or kayak, don’t let this stop you from finding a good fishing spot.

 4. Ask the Locals

 I often like to use the old-school method of asking the locals when I’m looking for a good place to fish near me.
 Just by visiting a local store or chatting with someone you come in contact with opens up a world of possibilities, especially if you meet the right person.

-There have been times when I’ve found myself in a small bait shop in an area I’m not familiar with only to strike up a conversation with a fellow customer and discover a hidden gem of a fishing spot in doing so.
+There have been times when I’ve found myself in a small bait shop in an area I’m unfamiliar with, only to strike up a conversation with a fellow customer and discover a hidden gem of a fishing spot.